Nallo/CarND-P4-Advanced-Lane-Lines/writeup.md

 Once the lane lines are identified with two sets of (x,y) pairs, we can fit them using a 2nd order polynomial in the form `f(y) = A*y^2 + B*y + C`.
 This mathematical form will allow us to better identify the curve radius.

+The cell **Find Lines and Compute Curve Radius** in the `pipeline.ipynb` notebook implements the lines position detection.

 ***Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.***

-In order to calculate the radius of the curve we use a simple but powerful technique that computes analitically the radius of a circle that is tangent to a function in a given point.
+In order to calculate the radius of the curve we use a simple but powerful technique that computes analitically the radius of a circle that is tangent to a function in a given point ([further reading](http://www.intmath.com/applications-differentiation/8-radius-curvature.php)).
 The method relies on the first and second order derivative of the function and defines the curve radius as follows:

 `R = (1/|2A|) * (1 + (2Ay + B)^2)^3/2`